Solomon Islands: Post-conflict era

+On 25 November 2019, Solomon Islands launched a national ocean policy to achieve the sustainable development and use of the ocean for the benefit of the people of the island nation.

 In November 2021, there was mass rioting and unrest.
 The Solomon Islands Government requested assistance from Australia under the 2017 Bilateral Security Treaty and Australia provided a deployment of Australian Federal Police and Defence Forces.

-In March 2022, the Solomon Islands signed a memorandum of understanding (MOU) on policing cooperation with China and was also reported to be in the process of concluding a security agreement with China.
+In March 2022, Solomon Islands signed a memorandum of understanding (MOU) on policing cooperation with China and was also reported to be in the process of concluding a security agreement with China.
 The agreement with China could allow an ongoing Chinese military and naval presence in the Solomons.
 A spokesperson for Australia's Department of Foreign Affairs and Trade said that, while "Pacific Island nations have the right to make sovereign decisions", Australia "would be concerned by any actions that destabilise the security of our region".
 There are similar concerns in New Zealand and the United States.
 China donated a shipment of replica firearms to the Solomon Islands police for training.
-The Solomon Islands and China signed a security co-operation agreement in April to promote social stability and long-term peace and security in the Solomon Islands.
-The BBC reported that, according to a leaked draft of the agreement verified by the Australian government, Beijing could deploy forces to the Solomon Islands "to assist in maintaining social order".
+Solomon Islands and China signed a security co-operation agreement in April to promote social stability and long-term peace and security in Solomon Islands.
+The BBC reported that, according to a leaked draft of the agreement verified by the Australian government, Beijing could deploy forces to Solomon Islands "to assist in maintaining social order".
 Prime Minister Manasseh Sogavare said the pact would not "undermine peace and harmony" in the region and was aimed at protecting the Solomon's internal security situation.
 China confirmed that the social-order clause had been maintained in the final agreement.

-In February 2023, further protests broke out, after the Premier of Malaita Province Daniel Suidani was removed from office after a vote of no confidence from the provincial legislature.
+In February 2023, further protests broke out after the Premier of Malaita Province Daniel Suidani was removed from office after a vote of no confidence from the provincial legislature.
+In May 2024, Jeremiah Manele was elected as Solomon Islands new prime minister to succeed Manasseh Sogavare.